 Keep in mind that a wise alternative crop choice after failed cotton will have a low establishment cost with the flexibility to adjust inputs only if conditions continue to improve.
 The best alternative crop fully utilizes previous inputs and maximizes growing conditions anticipated for your growing area.
-In 2003 several producers in the Lamb Co. area tried shorter-season Spanish peanuts planted mid-June and even up to about the 25th.
+Since 2003, when producers in the Lamb Co. area tried shorter-season Spanish peanuts planted mid-June and even up to about the 25th, there has been a willingness on the part of producers to consider peanuts and even corn as replant options.
 "Is this what you really had in mind, a high-input catch crop?"
-I asked.
-A few of these 2003 growers thought they had figured out a smart way to make some money, but many if not most of these fields were a disappointment in spite of a relatively late fall.
-Several true Spanish peanut varieties require about 135 days to maturity in a normal year.
-For Bailey and northern Lamb Counties TAMSPAN 90 peanuts (most common variety), planted about June 10 along with elevation and historical fall killing frost dates, will stretch typical maturity out to within about 5 days of the average killing frost date.
+I ask.
+A few of those 2003 growers thought they had figured out a smart way to make some money, but many if not most of these fields were a disappointment in spite of a relatively late fall.
+Several true Spanish peanut varieties require about 135-140 days for proper maturity in a normal year.
+For Bailey and northern Lamb Counties TAMSPAN 90 peanuts (most common variety), planted about June 10 along with elevation and historical fall killing frost dates, will stretch typical maturity out to within a few days of the average killing frost date.
 This is unnecessarily risky.
+In more recent years Spanish has become a replant crop of interest to existing peanut producers in southern counties.

-Many replant crops grow well for producers, but then the crop will usually sit there until cotton harvest is complete.
+Many replant crops grow well for producers, but then the crop may sit there until cotton harvest is nearly complete.
 To that end producers should ask themselves if a particular crop is appropriate if it will be subject to yield and quality losses in the fall.